Staff Fire Safety Training – Lincolnshire and East Midlands

 Why Your Staff Need Fire Safety Training:

-All businesses that employ 5 or more employees are required by law (Regulatory Reform (Fire Safety) Order 2005) to provide adequate fire safety and first aid training for their staff.
+All businesses that employ 5 or more employees are required by law (Regulatory Reform (Fire Safety) Order 2005) to provide adequate fire safety training for their staff.

 The actions of staff if there is a fire are likely to be crucial to their safety and that of other people in the premises

-All staff should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.
+All members of staff should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.